UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_22.md

 3
 ```

+`.mean()` works by suming up all the values and divides them by the
+total number of rows.

+In the case where the column is of dtype `bool`, since `True` has a
+value of 1 and `False` has a value of 0, the mean is calculated as the
+total number of `True` values divided by the total number of `True` and
-The mean will give you the proportion of `True` values over the total
+`False` values.
+This gives the proportion of `True` values over the
-number of rows.
+total number of rows.

 ``` python
 cereal['hot'].mean()